 This incident involving Ajjawi follows an unrelated separate letter sent in July by Harvard’s President, Lawrence Bacow, to United States Secretary of State Mike Pompeo and acting United States Secretary of Homeland Security Kevin K. McAleenan that criticized the visa and immigration process under the Trump administration as “driving anxiety and fear . . .
 Increasingly, visa delays are making these scholars’ attendance and engagement in the university unpredictable and anxiety-ridden. . . .
 Students report difficulties getting initial visas – from delays to denials. . . .
 Scholars have experienced postponements and disruptions for what have previously been routine immigration processes such as family visas, renewals of status, or clearance for international travel”.

 Ajjawi, who has returned home to Lebanon, is in touch with a lawyer to hopefully resolve his immigration issue before classes start at Harvard on September 3.
 Ajjawi’s response is the appropriate one for any immigrant being challenged on an immigration issue by the Trump administration – work with a lawyer to attempt to successfully resolve the issue.
-With its knowledge and experience concerning immigration law, the Law Offices of Kameli and Associates for many years has successfully represented immigrants on immigration issues.
-If you need help with any immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for assistance.
+With its knowledge and experience concerning immigration law, Kameli Law for many years has successfully represented immigrants on immigration issues.
+If you need help with any immigration issue, please contact Kameli Law, at firstname.lastname@example.org or 312-233-1000, for assistance.